 After the two-week workshop, each participant will:

 - have the opportunity to further their research project with the team members including the research leader

 - have access to funding to attend conference(s) or to meet with other team members to pursue the research project, or to present results

 - become part of a network of research and career mentors

 Applicants must be a U.S. citizen or permanent resident, possess a Ph.D. in the mathematical sciences, and be employed at a U.S. institution.

 The guiding principle in selecting participants and establishing the groups is the creation of diverse teams whose members come from a variety of institutional types and career stages.
 The degree of potential positive impact on the careers of African-Americans in the mathematical sciences will be an important factor in the final decisions.

 ADJOINT 2020 will take place at MSRI from June 15 to June 26, 2020.
-The research leaders and research topics will soon be announced.
+The research leaders and research topics can be found below.

 Applications for ADJOINT 2020 should be submitted via MathPrograms.
-The application period will begin on November 1, 2019 and end on January 24, 2020.
+The application period will begin December 1, 2019 and end on January 24, 2020.

 Applicants must provide: